Popcorn Shrimp Recipe With Coconut Breading

 Love popcorn shrimp?
 This easy recipe is tasty, delicious, and gives you tender shrimp with a crispy, coconut breading.

-While I’m terrible at cooking fish, I’m actually pretty good at cooking shrimp.
-And thank goodness for that because I really do love the stuff.
+While I’m not always very good at cooking fish, I’m actually pretty good at cooking shrimp.
+And thank goodness for that, because I really do love the stuff.

 I honestly don’t know if I’d survive life without the occasional plate of shrimp.
 It’s just pure joy as far as I’m concerned.

 I have to say that these really make wonderful finger food.
 Serve them as an appetizer at a party (so long as they don’t sit out too long), or as the protein portion of your regular meal.
 Either way, these are fun to eat and totally delicious!